-All students enrolled in a baccalaureate degree program must satisfy a university requirement for a minimum of 35 hours of approved course work in General Studies, as described under "General Studies," page 87.
+All students enrolled in a baccalaureate degree program must satisfy a university requirement for a minimum of 35 hours of approved course work in General Studies, as described under "General Studies," page 78.
 Note that all three General Studies awareness areas are required.

-General Studies courses are listed under the "General Studies" section, in the course descriptions, in the Schedule of Classes, and in the Summer Sessions Bulletin.
+General Studies courses are listed in the "General Studies Courses" table, page 81, in the course descriptions, in the Schedule of Classes, and in the Summer Sessions Bulletin.